 The GN cars used both Superior 7panel doors with a narrow top panel and Youngstown doors with a 4-6-6 pattern.
 The SPS cars used Youngstown doors.
 The Minikits include correct resin ends, laser-cut plywood placard boards and route card holders, slack adjuster, instructions and decals.
-The modeler will need to supply an InterMountain 12panel boxcar.
+The modeler will need to supply an InterMountain 12-panel boxcar.
 Photos and completed models are courtesy of Ryan Mendell.
-Info: www.nationalscalecar.com received by October 16, 2023, the project will proceed.
+Info: www.nationalscalecar.com AUGUST HO SCALE PRODUCT NEWS | 11 Rapido Trains has announced plans to produce HO scale models of Southern Pacific's three-quarter Dome Lounge cars.
+Rapido intends to prepare tooling for two versions of the SP prototype.
+Because of the complexity of the project, actual production is conditional.
+If sufficient reservations are received by October 16, 2023, the project will proceed.
 As an added incentive, Rapido is offering a 5% discount on orders received before the October 16 deadline.
-Tooling will be prepared for two fully-detailed interior configurations and two underbody arrangements.
-The cars will be flicker-free with track-powered interior lighting including special lighting for the dome roof.